Complexity of Jelly-No and Hanano games with various constraints

 Again, we separate them by a platform of width 1 but this time this choice is just for readability purposes.

-We adapt the triplet gadget and choice zone as to fit the rules of the Hanano game (see Figures \ref{hanano1} and \ref{hanano2}).
-Each gadget contains one red block on the very left of the level and one red flower separated by a gap of size $B \times 1$.
-Each triplet is separated by a choice zone that allows a given grey block to either go to the current gadget to fill the gap or continue to the ones below.
+We adapt the triplet gadget and choice zone as to fit \textsc{Hanano} (see Figures \ref{hanano1} and \ref{hanano2}).
+Each gadget contains one red block on the very left and one red flower separated by a gap of size $B \times 1$.
+Triplets are separated by a choice zone that allows grey blocks to either go to the current gadget to fill the gap or continue to the ones below.

-A level is once again composed of $m$ triplet gadgets separated by choice zones, and grey blocks stocked at the top.
-In order for the block on the left to reach the corresponding flower and bloom, the gap needs to be filled with blocks of a total height of B.